WONG ENGINEERING CORPORATION BERHAD

 In carrying out its duties and responsibilities, the Committee shall have the following rights:

-- Full and unrestricted access to any information pertaining to the Company and of any other companies within the Group;
+c) have full and unrestricted access to any information pertaining to the Group;

-- Obtain external independent professional advice and to invite external parties with relevant experience to attend the Committee meetings for advice;
+e) be able to obtain independent professional advice and to invite external parties with relevant experience to attend the AC meetings for advice;

-- Discretion to invite other Directors and/or employees of the Company to attend any particular Committee meeting to discuss specific issues; and
+f) discretion to invite other Directors and/or employees of the Company to attend any particular AC meeting to discuss specific issues; and

 g) to convene meetings with external and internal auditors, excluding the attendance of the other Directors and employees of the Company whenever deemed necessary.